 Drink water before you exercise

 Drinking water is a great way to satisfy your thirst and hydrate.
-Moreso that water is calorie-free, which makes it a great choice for weight control.
+Moreso water is calorie-free, which makes it a great choice for weight control.
 But if you prefer 100% fruit juice, low-fat milk, coffee, or other flavoured beverages, they too can keep you well hydrated.
 However, they won’t count as part of your daily water intake.

 In the end, the goal is to make your beverage choices work to satisfy your nutritional needs, fluid preferences, and hydration needs.